 What Kulintang Music Is

 Initially, the metal instruments were acquired in trade, and then were manufactured in Mindanao foundries using ore obtained from Borneo (Indonesia).
-Once the metal instruments were acquired, the pre-existing music of the Philippines (traditional chanting, vocal music, and boat-lute music) was transferred to the gong ensemble.
+Historically, once the metal instruments were acquired, the pre-existing music of the Philippines (traditional chanting, vocal music, and boat-lute music) was transferred to the gong ensemble.
 Cultural groups which have their own versions or styles of kulintang music include the Maguindanao and Maranao, the Tausug and Sama, the Tboli, the Blaan, the Manobo and the Bagobo, among others.

 Kulintang Music of the Maguindanoan People